Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 • Measure First:

-• Determine the square footage of the area to be painted by multiplying the Length by the Height of each wall.
+• Find out the square footage of the area you want to paint by multiplying the Length by the Height of each wall.

-• Be sure to subtract the area of doors and windows for a more precise estimate.
+• Don’t forget to subtract the area of doors and windows for a more accurate estimate.

 • Consider Multiple Coats:

-• If you are changing colors or painting over a darker shade, anticipate needing extra paint for complete coverage.
+• If you’re changing colors or painting over a darker shade, plan for extra paint to ensure complete coverage.

-• Planning for at least two coats is advisable to achieve a uniform and durable finish.
+• It’s a good idea to plan for at least two coats to get a nice, even finish.

 Pro Tips for Paint Shopping